Françafrique: Etymology

+By announcing the end of Françafrique, since the successive governments of the former French possessions in Africa gained independence, France is only proving that the process of decolonization is an unfinished process.

 Pun

 Verschave also noted the pun in the term Françafrique, as it sounds like "France à fric" (a source of cash for France; fric is French slang for 'cash'), and that "Over the course of four decades, hundreds of thousands of euros misappropriated from debt, aid, oil, cocoa... or drained through French importing monopolies, have financed French political-business networks (all of them offshoots of the main neo-Gaullist network), shareholders' dividends, the secret services' major operations and mercenary expeditions".

 History

 Charles de Gaulle's presidency (1958–1969)

 When Charles de Gaulle returned to power as French President in 1958, France had already been severely weakened by World War II and by the conflicts in Indochina and Algeria.
 He proceeded to grant independence to France's remaining colonies in sub-Saharan Africa in 1960 in an effort to maintain close cultural and economic ties with them and to avoid more costly colonial wars.
-Compared to the decolonisation of French Indochina and Algeria, the transfer of power in sub-Saharan was, for the most part, peaceful.
-Nevertheless, de Gaulle was keen on preserving France's status as a global power (or grandeur) and as a bulwark to British and American influence in a post-colonial world.
+Compared to the decolonisation of French Indochina and Algeria, the transfer of power in sub-Saharan Africa was, for the most part, peaceful.
+Nevertheless, de Gaulle was keen on preserving France's status as a global power (or grandeur) and as a bulwark against British and American influence in a post-colonial world.
 Thus, he saw close links with France's former African colonies as an opportunity to enhance France's image on the world stage, both as a major power and as a counterbalancing force between the United States and the Soviet Union during the Cold War.
 The United States supported France's continuing presence in Africa to prevent the region from falling under Soviet influence.
 Similarly, the United Kingdom had little interest in West Africa, which left France as the only major power in that region.